University of the Chinese Academy of Sciences: Nature Index

 Nature Index tracks the affiliations of high-quality scientific articles and presents research outputs by institution and country on monthly basis.

+Center for World University Rankings (CWUR)

+Center for World University Rankings (CWUR) is a leading consulting organization providing policy advice, strategic insights, and consulting services to governments and universities to improve educational and research outcomes.

 Students

 Even though UCAS mainly caters to graduate education, the university started enrolling undergraduate students in 2014.
 In 2015, there are 44,464 graduate students and 664 undergraduates students attend the academy.

 UCAS, through its various departments and research institutes of the CAS across the country, offers the following programs to foreign students in a wide range of specialties and research fields: Master Program, PhD.
 Program, Program for Regular Visiting Students, and Program for Senior Visiting Students.